lucastswick/vast/docs/README.md

 ### Grid Fit

 Large format displays are not typically scrollable and therefore require content to be laid out for the display without causing overflow.
-Vast builds on top of [Foundation's grid](https://get.foundation/sites/docs/xy-grid.html) with some additional helpers to make working with content easier.

 Smart-grid is a class that fits content intelligbly to the screen.
 Most common use cases are configured as:

 ```
 <div class="grid-container smart-grid full full-height">